 Diana Ali was born in Rusholme, Manchester to Bengali parents and is now based in Nottingham, UK.
 She actively works nationally and internationally taking her practice to different cities and spaces.
 Diana has a BA (Hons) Fine Art from Nottingham Trent University and a Masters in Contemporary Fine Art Curating/ Practice from Sheffield Hallam University.
+She is also a Fellow in Higher Edcuation (HFEA Status).

 Her practice involves fictional writing, drawing, installation, a play on language and text and direct animation.
 She is interested in correspondence, networking, connectivity, collaboration and the met and un-met through curating as an extended art practice and research.
 She explores lines of cultural divides and brings fragments of different cultures in one space, usually in un-white cube galleries.